Super Puzzle Fighter 2: Turbo HD Remix

-Also re-done is the character art for the character selection screen, as well as re-touched victory art, now at a much higher resolution then before...
-Very nice.
-This leads me to one of my biggest complaints about this game, "Gem breaking effects" have also been changed quite a bit.
-Gem breakers look a lot different from the "swirls" seen in the original.
-Instead of the swirly hurricane looking gem breakers, they are based on elements (red = fire, yellow = electric, blue = water, and green = smelly gas???)
-Eww...
-Umm...
-Okay?
+Also retouched, is the character art for the character selection screen and victory artwork, which can now be enjoyed at much higher resolution than before (and is shaded differently).
+"Gem breaking effects" have been altered probably the most out of everything, and definitely look a lot different from the original (good and bad, if you ask me).
+Also, instead of the "swirly" hurricane looking gem breakers, they are now based on elements (red = fire / yellow = electric / blue = water / green = smelly gas???)
+Umm... eww?

-Lastly, the original character sprites were "resized" and "cleaned up," but not completely redrawn like the backgrounds.
-They've also been outlined with a dark black line to make them stand out better, but overall they look a bit out of place and somewhat dated.
-They still do their job overall, and first time players probably won't be able to notice the difference.
-As a puzzle fighter veteran, I think I still prefer the original sprites, NON HD and all!
-With that said, I think I prefer the original game to HD Remix by far...
-A surprise to you and me both!
+Lastly, the original character sprites were resized and "cleaned up," but not completely redrawn as the backgrounds were.
+They've also been outlined with a dark black line to make them stand out more onscreen, but overall, the iconic Street Fighters and Darkstalkers look slightly out of place and somewhat dated.
+First time players probably won't even be able to notice the difference, but I think fans of classic will prefer the original pixels in all their mid 90's glory.

-Other "new" features are some new game modes, but of course there's still the option to play the original arcade perfect version.
-The different gameplay modes include "X Mode" - Gems fall into your character's playfield; "X' Mode" - Rebalanced X mode with adjusted drop patterns and damage to level the playing field; "Y Mode" - a modified rules version of X Mode that challenges players to connect 3 or more gems in a linear fashion: horizontally, vertically or diagonally; and finally, "Z Mode" - Place your cursor over any group of 4 adjacent gems and rotate them clockwise or counterclockwise to quickly join them to other same-colored gems.
+Other "new" features include all new game modes, such as: "X Mode" (Gems fall into your character's playfield), "X' Mode" (Rebalanced X mode with adjusted drop patterns and damage to level the playing field), "Y Mode" (a modified rules version of X Mode that challenges players to connect 3 or more gems in a linear fashion: horizontally, vertically or diagonally), and "Z Mode" (Place your cursor over any group of 4 adjacent gems and rotate them clockwise or counterclockwise to quickly join them to other same-colored gems).
+Of course, there's still the option to play the original "arcade perfect" version.

-Finally, the online play is of course also a nice addition to the downloadable package, making it well worth the $10 price tag.
-Although it's not the first time I've played Super Puzzle Fighter II Turbo online (thanks Kaillera), it's still great to be able to challenge for friends from miles away and players across world to see who is the master of gem combos.
+Finally, the online play is a great addition to this downloadable package, because playing the game competitively is really where all the fun is.
+Although it's not the first time I've personally played Super Puzzle Fighter II Turbo online (thanks Kaillera), being able to challenge other players across the world to find out who is the true master of gem combos is still awesome.
 However, the characters are still quite unbalanced, which makes the online mode a bit gimmicky.
-Players that really want to win will pick the more powerful (cheap) characters like Akuma and Devilot...
-Come on you guys, quit picking Akuma.
-There are even some hidden characters in the game, such as Anita, Morrigan's bat, and others!
+Players that really want to win will pick the more powerful (cheap) characters like Akuma & Devilot... come on you guys, quit picking Akuma.
+Like in the original, there are several hidden characters in the game, such as: Anita, Morrigan's bat, and Mei-Ling (Hsien-Ko's twin sister, who is actually the talisman on her hat).

 Gameplay Engine